waldronmatt/mixpack/docs/backend.md

-# MixPack for the back end
+# MixPack for the Back End

 You can configure Mixpack to watch and bundle for front end and back end code.